Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Mike McMullen

 Thanks, Ankur, and thanks, everyone, for joining our call today.
 I want to add my best wishes as well and hope that you and your families are safe and healthy.
 I'm pleased to have Padraig McDonnell, our President of the Agilent CrossLab Group, joining us for the first time today.
 As I mentioned last quarter, Mark Doak has retired from the company and Padraig is now leading the ACG.
-I know you enjoy getting to know Padraig better in his new role.
+I know you’ll enjoy getting to know Padraig better in his new role.
 I'm glad he could be here with us on the call.

-Last quarter, Agilent among the first discussed the business impacts of COVID-19.
+Last quarter, Agilent was among the first to discuss the business impacts of COVID-19.
 Since then, much has changed as COVID-19 is now a global pandemic.
 The world is a very different place than it was back in February.
 But what hasn't changed is the attitude and execution of the Agilent team and our unwavering focus in four key areas.

 Let me first talk about how we are protecting our people.
 Our top priority is ensuring the health and safety of the Agilent team.
 Early on, we entered the global work-from-home policy and severely restricted travel.
 We implemented new work practices and safety protocols for our manufacturing teams and service engineers visiting customer laboratories.
 The team is really stepping up.
 True to the Agilent mission, our response to COVID-19 is driven by our commitment to our people and our customers.

 It should be no surprise then that our second area of focus is unwavering commitment to our customers.
 We are and have been open for business.
 From the early stage of the pandemic, we took decisive action to secure our global business operations.
 We are using innovative and more efficient ways to support our customers, from leveraging our digital capabilities, promote technical assistance to urgently delivering Bravo liquid handler systems for their COVID-19 test or providing live online guidance to keep labs functioning.
-We're doubling down on reps to support our customers.
+We're doubling down on our efforts to support our customers.
 This is especially true as their needs change and evolve.

 Our third focus area is taking quick and decisive action to preserve a strong P&L and balance sheet.
 When we experienced significant disruption to business activity in late March, we made change in our supply chain, logistics and business operations.
-This ensured counting order intake and our ability to deliver products and services to our customers.
+This ensured [indiscernible] order intake and our ability to deliver products and services to our customers.
 We also didn't shy away from taking swift action to reduce expenses.

 We quickly put in place a cost management program while reprioritize and sustained our growth investments.
 As we continue to sharpen our plans, we will not put our future growth opportunities at risk.
 Bob will share more details, but the top priority is monitoring our liquidity and cash flow.
 We have taken actions to ensure a strong balance sheet and financial flexibility.